 The first generation Vanquish arrived on our shores in 2001 as the flagship.
-It came with a V12, featured carbon fiber and alloy construction, making it a strong competitor at the time of its introduction.
-Originally designed by Ian Callum, the vehicle made a splash as mix of contemporary and classic Aston martin heritage.
+It came with a V12, featuring carbon fiber and alloy construction, making it a strong competitor at the time of its introduction.
+Originally designed by Ian Callum, the vehicle made a splash as a mix of contemporary and classic Aston martin heritage.
 Now eyeing its third generation, the upcoming Vanquish is more of a supercar than ever.
 Slated to arrive in the US in 2022 (or later), the new Vanquish will arrive as the company’s first hybrid powertrain.
 The new generation does take flowy design cues from the original but rocks a mid-engine body for better handling.

 Ford GT40 to GT

 The 1960s Ford GT40 was launched by the company to win long-distance sports car races against Ferrari, which was the reigning champion for years.
 The GT40 broke Ferrari’s streak in 1966 and elbowed its way to winning the next three races.
 In 2004, Ford released the GT40 with inspiration from the original racecar, and as a follow-up, released the Ford GT in 2018 to pay homage to the 40.
 This lineage carries the DNA in both speed, endurance, and design from the original racecar.
 The latest Ford GT features carbon fiber and aluminum structure, impressive horsepower from a surprising V6, and engineering excellence, making it a great supercar today.